yegor256/blog/_posts/2014/apr/2014-04-13-bugs-are-welcome.md

 Of course, our estimate may be wrong.
 Nevertheless, we have historical records for a few dozen projects, and in all of them the number is close to 500.
-So, finding 500 bugs in a project is usually a reality&mdash;we can use it as a target.
+So, finding 500 bugs in a project is usually a reality---we can use it as a target.

 ## What Is a Bug?